-- submitted by Dahlia on 17th March 2014
+- Submitted by Dahlia

 Gulab Jamun is a very popular dessert from India.
-It is also found in Pakistan, Sri Lanka and Bangladesh.
+It is also found in Pakistan, Nepal, Sri Lanka and Bangladesh.
 It is very commonly made during festivals, marriages and other celebrations.
 Gulab (rose) jamun gets its name from the rose colored jamuns (dumplings) that are soaked in sugar syrup.
 These sweet dumplings made with milk solids are very light and melts in your mouth right away.
 It is very simple to make and tastes delicious.

 These days gulab jamuns are widely available in cans and in all shops.
 You can also make gulab jamuns with the instant gulab jamun mix readily available.
 But why not make it at home when it is so simple to make and requires very few ingredients?.
 Here I have shared the recipe and tricks to make the perfect Gulab Jamun in your own kitchen.

-For the Jamun balls
+For the Jamun Balls

-Milk Powder - 1/2 cup
+- Milk Powder - 1/2 cup

-Maida (All purpose flour) - 2 tsp
+- Maida (All purpose flour) - 2 tsp

-Rava (Semolina) - 1 tsp
+- Rava (Semolina) - 1 tsp

-Baking Soda - 1/4 tsp
+- Baking Soda - 1/4 tsp

-Milk - 2 tbsp
+- Milk - 2 tbsp

-Lemon Juice - 1/2 tsp
+- Lemon Juice - 1/2 tsp

-Ghee or Butter - 1 tbsp
+- Ghee or Butter - 1 tbsp

 For the Sugar Syrup

-Sugar - 1.5 cup
+- Sugar - 1.5 cup

-Water - 1.5 cup
+- Water - 1.5 cup

-Rose Essence (or rose water) - 1 tsp
+- Rose Essence (or rose water) - 1 tsp

-Cardamom Powder - 1/4 tsp
+- Cardamom Powder - 1/4 tsp

-Lemon Juice - 1 tsp
+- Lemon Juice - 1 tsp

-For making Sugar Syrup
+For Making Sugar Syrup

-1. Take the sugar and water in a sauce pan.
+- Take the sugar and water in a sauce pan.
 Boil it.

-2. Reduce the flame and let it simmer for about 5 minutes.
+- Reduce the flame and let it simmer for about 5 minutes.

-3. Add the lemon juice, rose essence and cardamom powder to the syrup.
+- Add the lemon juice, rose essence and cardamom powder to the syrup.

-4. Switch off.
+- Switch off.

-For making Jamun Balls
+For Making Jamun Balls

-1. In a mixing bowl, take the milk powder, maida, baking soda and rava.
+- In a mixing bowl, take the milk powder, maida, baking soda and rava.
 Combine it.

-2. Add the lemon juice and butter/ghee and mix it well till you get a crumbly flour.
+- Add the lemon juice and butter/ghee and mix it well till you get a crumbly flour.

-3. Add the milk and mix it.
+- Add the milk and mix it.
 The dough may appear to be very sticky.

-5. Divide it into equal portions.
+- Divide it into equal portions.
 Make smooth balls with your palms.
 Make all the balls and keep it covered under a damp kitchen towel to prevent them from getting dried up.

-6. Heat oil in a frying pan and fry on medium low heat till it becomes golden brown.
+- Heat oil in a frying pan and fry on medium low heat till it becomes golden brown.
 It is important that you fry on low heat so that the balls are cooked through.

-7. Put the fried jamun balls in the warm sugar syrup.
+- Put the fried jamun balls in the warm sugar syrup.